Harry Goz: Career

 Goz had a number of TV and movie guest appearances throughout his career.
 He starred as The Big Apple in Fruit of the Loom underwear TV commercials during the 1970s and 80s.
 He portrayed Dr. Tom Walz in Bill, a 1981 television film.
-The same year, Goz portrayed Pepsi-Cola chairman and Joan Crawford's last husband, Alfred Steele, in the film adaption of Christina Crawford's book Mommie Dearest.
-In his later years, Goz became known to a new audience with his role as the voice of Captain Hazel "Hank" Murphy in the Cartoon Network Adult Swim series Sealab 2021.
+The same year, Goz portrayed Pepsi-Cola chairman and Joan Crawford's last husband, Alfred Steele, in the film adaptation of Christina Crawford's book Mommie Dearest.
+In his later years, Goz became known to a new audience with his role as the voice of Captain Hazel "Hank" Murphy in the Cartoon Network/Adult Swim series Sealab 2021.

 Death

 Goz died from multiple myeloma at the age of 71 on September 6, 2003.

 Goz was survived by his wife, three children and nine grandchildren.
 His son, Michael Goz, took over as a new character on Sealab 2021 following his father's death.
+Michael died after an 8 year battle with cerebellar degeneration and ataxia on November 11, 2014, aged 55.